influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/database_management.md

 | >= 2 days and <= 6 months  | 1 day  |
 | > 6 months  | 7 days  |

+The minimum allowable `SHARD GROUP DURATION` is `1h`.
+If the `CREATE RETENTION POLICY` query attempts to set the `SHARD GROUP DURATION` to less than `1h` and greater than `0s`, InfluxDB automatically sets the `SHARD GROUP DURATION` to `1h`.
+If the `CREATE RETENTION POLICY` query attempts to set the `SHARD GROUP DURATION` to `0s`, InfluxDB automatically sets the `SHARD GROUP DURATION` according to the default settings listed above.

 See
 [Shard Group Duration Management](/influxdb/v1.2/concepts/schema_and_data_layout/#shard-group-duration-management) for recommended configurations.